mccameyec/earthhacks/README.md

 Simple user app to add items, manage them, check your stats, and spend your points.

+User-behavior/psychology/sociology considerations.
+Ease of use, no leaderboard, balancing time-it-takes-to-get-enough-points-for-rewards

 ## Challenges we ran into
 Limited time to develop app -- compensated with pretty storyboarding.